Wenxue1990/Coding_test/README.md

 First two testing files are provided in the `Coding_test/tests/test_1/input` and `Coding_test/tests/test_1/output` folders, respectively.

-Other testing files are uploaded in the....

-# Tips on getting an interview

-## Writing clean, scalable and well-tested code

-As a data engineer, it’s important that you write clean, well-documented code that scales for a large amount of data.
-For this reason, it’s important to ensure that your solution works well for a large number of records, rather than just the above example.

-<a href="https://drive.google.com/file/d/1fxtTLR_Z5fTO-Y91BnKOQd6J0VC9gPO3/view?usp=sharing">Here</a> you can find a large dataset containing over 24 million records.
-Note, we will use it to test the full functionality of your code, along with other tests.

-It's also important to use software engineering best practices like unit tests, especially since data is not always clean and predictable.

-Before submitting your solution you should summarize your approach and run instructions (if any) in your `README`.
+# summarize your approach and run instructions

-You may write your solution in any mainstream programming language, such as C, C++, C#, Go, Java, Python, Ruby, or Scala.
-Once completed, submit a link of your Github or Bitbucket repo with your source code.

-In addition to the source code, the top-most directory of your repo must include the `input` and `output` directories, and a shell script named `run.sh` that compiles and runs the program(s) that implement(s) the required features.

-If your solution requires additional libraries, environments, or dependencies, you must specify these in your `README` documentation.
-See the figure below for the required structure of the top-most directory in your repo, or simply clone this repo.
+The approach is as follows:
+0)main(inputfile, outputfile), requires inputfile and outputfile as input.
+1)Construct two libraries: 1)dict_cost: {drug : cost} 2) dict_prescriber: {drug: subscriber list}
+2)open inputfile
+3)process data line by line
+4)Using dict_newdata(line, dict_cost, dict_prescriber ) to update and process dicttionaries: dict_cost and dict_prescriber, so that drug_cost could be added up for same drug name and prescribers are unique and calculated.
+For large dataset, each million lines processed will be printed out 5)Construct correct structure for lines to be written in the ouput file 6)If main program processed successfully, calculate total processing time and print "Process Complete!"

-## Repo directory structure
+## My Repo directory structure

 The directory structure for your repo should look like this:

     ├── README.md
     ├── run.sh
     ├── src
-    │   └── pharmacy-counting.py
+    │   └── WZ_pharmacy-counting.py
     ├── input
-    │   └── itcont.txt
+    │   └── itcont1.txt
     ├── output
-    |   └── top_cost_drug.txt
+    |   └── top_cost_drug_1.txt
     ├── insight_testsuite
         └── run_tests.sh
         └── tests
             └── test_1
-            |   ├── input
-            |   │   └── itcont.txt
-            |   |__ output
-            |   │   └── top_cost_drug.txt
-            ├── your-own-test_1
                 ├── input
-                │   └── your-own-input-for-itcont.txt
+                │   └── itcont.txt
-                |── output
+                |__ output
                     └── top_cost_drug.txt

 **Don't fork this repo** and don't use this `README` instead of your own.
 The content of `src` does not need to be a single file called `pharmacy-counting.py`, which is only an example.
 Instead, you should include your own source files and give them expressive names.

-## Testing your directory structure and output format
+## Testing result of my directory structure and output format

-To make sure that your code has the correct directory structure and the format of the output files are correct, we have included a test script called `run_tests.sh` in the `insight_testsuite` folder.

-The tests are stored simply as text files under the `insight_testsuite/tests` folder.
-Each test should have a separate folder with an `input` folder for `itcont.txt` and an `output` folder for `top_cost_drug.txt`.

-You can run the test with the following command from within the `insight_testsuite` folder:

-    insight_testsuite~$ ./run_tests.sh

-On a failed test, the output of `run_tests.sh` should look like:

-    [FAIL]: test_1
-    [Thu Mar 30 16:28:01 PDT 2017] 0 of 1 tests passed

-On success:

-    [PASS]: test_1
-    [Thu Mar 30 16:25:57 PDT 2017] 1 of 1 tests passed

-One test has been provided as a way to check your formatting and simulate how we will be running tests when you submit your solution.
-We urge you to write your own additional tests. `test_1` is only intended to alert you if the directory structure or the output for this test is incorrect.

-Your submission must pass at least the provided test in order to pass the coding challenge.
+My submission has passed the provided test in order to pass the coding challenge.

-I also tested my repository through the following link: <a href="http://ec2-18-210-131-67.compute-1.amazonaws.com/test-my-repo-link">website</a>

-by simulating the environment end test out that all tests are passed.
+I also tested my repository through the following link: <a href="http://ec2-18-210-131-67.compute-1.amazonaws.com/test-my-repo-link">website</a> by simulating the environment end test out that all tests are passed.

-# Questions?
+# What to improve
-Email us at cc@insightdataengineering.com
+If different types of error data examples are provided/summed up, I could dig more into the error data handling process using libraries such as:NumPy, Pandas, etc